June 13, 2020

 Activities are located throughout the Village.
 We'll be camping in the Countryside region of the Village.Register Now

-Participants will enjoy a barbecue dinner and continental breakfast in the morning.
+Participants will enjoy a barbecue dinner and hot breakfast in the morning.
 Two-day admission to the Village is included.

-Time: Check-in, evening activity registration, and dinner begin at 4:30 pm on June 8.
-The program concludes at 9:30 am on June 9.
+Time: Check-in, evening activity registration, and dinner begin at 4:30 pm on June 13.
+The program concludes at 9:30 am on June 14.
+Participants may explore the Village at their own pace after packing up their tents and equipment on Sunday morning.
+The Village will be open until 5:00 pm.

 Ages: Ages 5+; One adult required for every five children; one-to-one ratio for children under the age of 6

 The Great Scout Camp Out will take place rain or shine.
-In the event of significant rain, the program will be canceled.
+In the event of significant rain, the program will be cancelled.
 You can see our cancellation policy here.

 How to Sign Up: